CallumM1999/Eleganta/DOCUMENTATION.md

     RewriteBase /mvc/public/

-Change it to the relative path of your project.
+Change the value to the relative path of your project.
 If you are installing it on a server, it should be __/public/__.

 ## Routes

-At the base of the application is routes.php.
-The routes file allows you to define paths within your application.
+At the base of the application, you will find the file routes.php.
+In this file, you can define the request paths within your application.

-Each route is build from the method, the path, and the controller.
+Each route is built from three parts, the method, the path, and the controller.

 ### Route Methods

     Route::get('/settings', 'Base@settings');

-Route accepts the following methods:
+The Route method accepts the following methods:

 - Get
 - Post